 When the SDIO pin is set to transmitter function, this pin will change to output state after writing the data to the SIMD register; the pin will change to input state by clearing the SIMTRS bit after the SPI data transfer is completely finished.
 This case does not affect the SIMFLT bit setting.

-Bit 3 SIMTRS: SDIO pin function selection
+Bit 3 SIMTRS: SDIO pin function selection for the 3-wire mode only

 0: Receiver function

 1: Transmitter function